My Favorite Stories

 Ratner Jewelry

-In 1991, Gerald Ratner, The CEO of the Ratners Group, a UK near-monopoly on the jewelry market, ended up saying something at a private event about his jewelry that became public:
+In 1991, Gerald Ratner, the CEO of Ratners Group, a UK near-monopoly on the jewelry market, made a remark at a private event about his jewelry that became very public:

 …We also do cut-glass sherry decanters complete with six glasses on a silver-plated tray that your butler can serve you drinks on, all for £4.95.
 People say, ‘How can you sell this for such a low price?’
 I say, because it’s total crap.